vkdolea/age-system/README.md

 - **Spanish**: by Discord user *ForjaSalvaje#2419*.

 ## [Change log](https://github.com/vkdolea/age-system/wiki/Release-Notes)
+## 0.8.11 [2021-11-13]
+### Added
+- Added context menu options on chats when right-clicking roll cards.
+Options added to Heal character and to Apply Damage to all selected tokens.
+This implementation will not be available if you are using Modern AGE (alternate damage: Injury).
+Note: you can also "heal" Organizations using this method, but damaging it is still not possible.

 ## 0.8.10 [2021-11-10]
 ### Fixed
 - Organization image will fit sheet space and it will keep proportion.